silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/3-StrategiesForQueryProcessing.md

 # 2) Selecting the evaluation plan with least cost (query optimization)
 - Will see this in chapter 19 (Query Optimizer).
 # 3) Evaluating The Evaluation Plan:
-- Once the optimization is done, they query can be executed/evaluated in 2 ways:
+- Once the optimization is done, the query can be executed/evaluated in 2 ways:
 - ***pipelined evaluation*** of query tree executes the next statement even while the previous statement has not finished execution.
 	- Avoids cost and time delay associated with writing intermediate results to disk
 	- Being able to start generating results as quickly as possible